NeCTAR-RC/nectar-training/package07/sections/guiViaSSH.markdown

 {% BgBox info %}
-The security issue arising with running graphical applications via the ssh connection is that we have to **enable X11 Forwarding**.
+The **security issue** arising with running graphical applications via the ssh connection is that we have to **enable X11 Forwarding**.
 X11 is the base for the Linux graphical applications (e.g. opening windows).
-With X11 forwarding, the server is likely to gain shell access to the client (the ssh shell you are running on your computer): the server can send X11 commands back to the client.
+With X11 forwarding, the server is likely to gain shell access to the client (the ssh terminal you are running on your computer): the server can send X11 commands back to the client.
 X11 was not designed with security in mind, it was designed with the idea that all programs that you're displaying are run by you and therefore trusted anyway.
 However ssh also has a SECURITY extension which disables some obvious attacks such as keyboard grabs and key injection.
 However it still allows other security issues like focus stealing.

 *In simple terms:* Let's say you open a SSH connection to &lt;some-server&gt;, with X11 forwarding enabled.
 The primary risk is that if &lt;some-server&gt; is malicious, then &lt;some-server&gt; can do all sorts of things to the windows/applications you have open on your own computer.